 Loren Pickford was the fourth to join with Camp, Falicoff and Grinage to form the group, The True Brethren (which sometimes performed under this name or under the banner of the more famous name of Hamilton Camp).
 The “original” group performed mostly in the Southern California region, including venues such at The Golden Bear (a lesser known at the time Jackson Browne opened for us) and The Coach House (opening for Sunny Terry & Brownie McGhee”) and The Four Muses.
 Camp with Falicoff also played at the Los Angeles Troubadour (billed as Hamilton Camp) in March of 1970.5 Opening for the group was Dillard & Clark6 (respectively an ex-Dillard and ex member of the Byrds).
 Waqidi got to meet and jam with Doug Dillard during this time period.
 The largest venue for the group was at the Santa Monica Civic auditorium, where it opened for Hoyt Axton and Arlo Guthrie.
 The four members of the group co-wrote the music for the show Story Theatre, which was first performed in the Mark Taper Forum in LA (Waqidi sang and played guitar in the show), and later went to Broadway, winning 2 Tony awards, as well as being nominated as “Best Show” (1971).
 In the initial venue in LA, the show’s director and creator, Paul Sills, from the Chicago Second City, was helped by his mother, Viola Spolin, who provided “improv” training sessions to all the performers (including Waqidi who was an understudy for the acting role of Camp for one scene).
 Here is the credits page.

-And below is a review from The Poly Post on July 22, 1970, which mentions Waqidi’s performance in the Mark Taper Forum production.
+And below to the left is a review from The Poly Post on July 22, 1970, which mentions Waqidi’s performance in the Mark Taper Forum production.
 (More on Story Theatre in an upcoming post in the Stories page.)

 In 1973 he met up with Top Topham, and with other singers and musicians in London, played at a variety of venues including the famous Troubadour.
 In 1974 Waqidi signed a songwriting and recording contract with EMI Music (EMI Robbins Group).
 He, together with Hamilton Bailie and Helen Tarantino, formed the group, Patchwork Triangle.
 The EMI-signed group recorded a number of demo songs which were never released.
 The sessions were supported in the studio by Topham (guitar), vocals Snow (no longer married) and Laura Bailie, Maurice Isaacs (violin), and Ellis Rich, OBE on the piano (then at EMI).
 These studio recording are now released for the first time, together with home recordings with other performers (Reynard Falconer, piano).
 Waqidi has made available for the first time, the only known recordings of the “original” True Brethren, which are available in the 4 song “Sunrise” compilation.